Where to Find Sunflower Fields on Oahu

 You can find sunflower fields in Waialua, near Waialua High School on the North Shore of Oahu.
 Dupont Pioneer owns these sunflower fields and typically asks for a $5 dollar donation for parking that will benefit a local sports team.

 Tours are typically available from October to November.
 (Call before you go, as dates could change depending on when the sunflowers are in bloom.)

-The Koolau Mountains tower over the sunflower fields at Waimanalo Country Farms and the blue Pacific Ocean glistens in the distance.
-Located on the East side of Oahu, the sunflower patch and pumpkin patch is typically open during the month of October and in the summer.
-I visited the fields when the sunflowers were in bloom in July 2017.
+The Koolau Mountains tower over the sunflower fields at Waimanalo Country Farms, while the Pacific Ocean glistens in the distance.
+Located on the East side of Oahu, the sunflower fields typically bloom in July and October.
+The pumpkin patch also opens in the Fall.

 Check Instagram for updates.